julian7/dmpr/README.md

 * provides health report on the connection
 * provides basic query functionality on top of sqlx for logging purposes
 * provides basic model query functionality (Find, FindBy, All, Create, Update, Delete)
+* provides basic "belongs to", "has one" relationships

 ## Out of Scope

 * Transactions (for now)
+* Cascading joins in select: all joins are referencing the original model only.

 ## Map models